 - If location is important (e.g. we want to notify everyone who has recently been in a listed hotspot, being it the tube, a public park, or else) guess what: retailers have been surveilling you for a while.
 You could use beacons in public spaces and WiFi signals to let each smartphone log access locally.
 The smartphone could then check its recorded path against a hotspot database.
-No information needs to leave the device (this is basically MIT’s PrivateKit)
+No information needs to leave the device (this is MIT’s PrivateKit)

 - We probably don’t want to share our location data with third parties unless we become infected.
-We want to collect it locally, until it makes sense to share (part of) it.
+We want to collect it locally until it makes sense to share (part of) it.
 Existing health apps (in the UK: the NHS app, or third parties that work with them such as Babylon) could gain access to this data in a similar fashion as they request access to the health database

-- A system to alert every user that came into close range with a case for an extended period of time
+- A system to alert every user that came into close range with a case for an extended period

-Ideally we wouldn’t get an app.
+Ideally, we wouldn’t get an app.
 This should be something baked into the OS.
 Google and Apple should provide privacy settings for contact tracing: that would give us a universal system to collect this kind of data locally and securely.
 Besides, the utility of such system is null without everyone using it.
 A pandemic is global: there needs to be a global way of dealing with it.